-For instance, Wendy’s added a little humor to showcase the fun and interesting side of them in response to a Tweet from their customer.
+For instance, Wendy’s added a little humour to showcase the fun and interesting side of them in response to a Tweet from their customer.

 This simple tweet garnered 3.3M retweets as of today, which brought a positive impact on Wendy’s reputation online.
 Here are some other tips on building a community management plan: